Sevier County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage, or evidence of medical conditions that may have affected the breath test results.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any other information that challenges the basis for the suspension.

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Tennessee law can represent you at the hearing, present evidence, cross-examine witnesses, and argue on your behalf.
-They understand the nuances of the ALR process and can significantly improve your chances of a favorable outcome.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Sevier County can represent you at the ALR hearing, present evidence on your behalf, and cross-examine witnesses.

 Possible Outcomes